KevinBjarnemark/reoptinew/README.md

 - discover alternative ways of doing everyday stuff
 - find a solution to a specific problem

 A couple of wooden boards.
 A metal wire.
 An old wheel from a discarded bicycle.
 To most, these are scraps, forgotten, insignificant, not worth a second thought.
 But to a mind trained to see potential, these are the seeds of something greater.
 At **Reoptinew** you see the extraordinary in the ordinary and get to be a part of it too.
-Share your own builds and follow your favorite crafters.
+Share your own builds and follow your favorite crafters at **Reoptinew**.

 ## API